 CCWD is replacing about 5 miles of water transmission pipeline between Avery and Forest Meadows.
-Construction began on July 8, 2019, and will continue through fall 2019.
-The project will stop this winter during poor weather and resume in spring 2020 with completion expected by fall 2020.
+Construction began on July 8, 2019, and will continue through fall 2020.
 The project is necessary to replace aging infrastructure that is failing and to increase fire flows and hydrants along Highway 4.
-The project will cost $7.5 million and the funds are coming from the District’s Water Capital Renovation and Replacement Fund.
+The project is expected to cost $7.5 million and the funds are coming from the District’s Water Capital Renovation and Replacement Fund.